M-Henrique/Ecoleta/README.md

 Wait a moment and an expo screen will open.
 Open the Expo app at your cellphone and scan the QR Code now appearing on screen. **Leave this terminal open**.

 ## :computer: Usage
-  In the web version of the app, you can choose between "study" and "give classes".
-In the first case, you will be presented with filters, respective to the subject, week day and hour in which you wish to have your classes.
-Once you fill those infos, the list of teachers corresponding to the given filters will appear, each containing all of their information, along with their price, and a button to contact the instructor directly.
-In the second case, a form will be given for your filling, in which all of the already mentioned info must be provided in order to complete the register process.
+  In the web version of the app, you may register new collection points, providing info like location, types of material collected and, of course, ways to contact the responsible directly
   <br />

   <img alt="Versão web" src="web/src/assets/prints/EColeta-1.svg">

-  <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
+  In the mobile version, you will be prompted with a filter, asking you to provide the city in which you'll be searching for collection points.
+Once you fulfill that, select the types of material that you're looking to get rid of, and all the points interested in such materials will be presented on the map.
+Click on them to see details and contact them directly

   <img align="left" alt="Pontos no mapa" src="web/src/assets/prints/EColeta-2.png">
   <img align="right" alt="Detalhes do ponto" src="web/src/assets/prints/EColeta-3.svg">

-  In the mobile version, the "give classes" option will merely request you to fill in the form of the web version (feature still to be implemented).
-The "study" tab will work just like in the web, with the additional option of favoriting teachers.

 ## :information_source: License
   This project is under the [MIT](LICENSE.md) license.